caiorulli/dangan-clj/README.md

 > "Y'know, that thing where everyone stands in a circle and talks about the dead body..."
 > - Monokuma

-Dangan-clj is a (work-in-progress/halted) game framework for writing investigative visual novels using Clojure.
+Dangan-clj is a work-in-progress game (lib? framework?) for writing investigative visual novels using Clojure.

 It is freely based on the Danganronpa series (and Phoenix Wright: Ace Attorney series as well) narrative structure, in which there are different stages of investigation and trial.
 Also a very good excuse to learn better Clojure.

-It's meant to be an text-based CLI game, but that is subject to change.
-I have been developing an example game along with it, so I can clearly separate game from library in afterwards.
+It was originally meant to be a CLI game, but I changed my mind and decided to have a go with Clojurescript. :)

-## State of development
+## CLI version

-Halted.
-I figured that, as though only vanilla terminal input might work fine for the investigation stage, I would require a more powerful output mechanism for the trial sequences (such as presenting maps and diagrams).
+### To run the example game so far...

-That said, I could extract the underlying domain logic to a different library and start the UI over in another project, but more and more I realize there's not really much domain logic involved in either the investigation and trial sections, while there is, in the other hand, a lot of application/UI logic.
-The extracted library might end up containing five functions or so.
+Just go with `lein run`.

-So this is on hold until a better UI option presents itself.
+If you want to run the tests, it's `lein midje`.

-## What does the framework support right now?
+### What does the framework support right now?

 - Scenes
 - Points of Interests (PoIs)